charlesportoferreira/word2vec/docs/Install.md

 ### Models folder
 In this folder, you need to keep your embeddings models

 It is necessary to keep your corpus and models in the correct folder because we are using a relative path to find theses files.
-So if you put them in a parent folder from this project it may not be able to find these files.
+So if you put them in a parent folder from this project it may not be able to find these files, unless you provide the flag -f True to inform that you are using full path

 ### Libraries: